Coal pollution mitigation: China

-Costs for India
+India

 Pollution led to more than 2.3 million premature deaths in India in 2019, according to a new Lancet study.
 Nearly 1.6 million deaths were due to air pollution alone, and more than 500,000 were caused by water pollution.
 India has developed instruments and regulatory powers to mitigate pollution sources but there is no centralized system to drive pollution control efforts and achieve substantial improvements," the study said adding that in 93% of the country, the amount of pollution remains well above the World Health Organization (WHO) guidelines.

-Politics

-Australia

-In Australia, carbon capture and storage was often referred to by then Prime Minister Kevin Rudd as a possible way to reduce greenhouse gas emissions.
-(The previous Prime Minister John Howard had stated that nuclear power was a better alternative, as CCS technology may not prove to be economically feasible.)

 Canada

 In 2014 SaskPower a provincial-owned electric utility finished renovations on Boundary Dam's boiler number 3 making it the world's first post-combustion carbon capture storage facility.
 The renovation project ended up costing a little over $1.2 billion and can scrub out CO_{2} and toxins from up to 90 percent of the flue gas that it emits.